indigotech/taq-github-bot/src/data/local/github/tracks-react/track-4/steps/step-3.md

 ### On Login Error
 If you get an error with the login mutation, just **show the error message you'll receive from server**.

-The error response you'll receive in this case will have the following structure:
+The error response you'll receive in this case will have in its structure:

 ```json
 {